Amorano/Jovimetrix/README.md

-# Jovimetrix
+# JOVIMETRIX
-My personal collection of custom ComfyUI nodes that have a nunber of useful functions.
+COMFYUI Nodes for the composition of images and masks.

 CREATION
 --------

-* 2D Shape Node.
-Shapes include:
+* 2D SHAPE
-    Circle
-    Square
-    Rectangle
-    Ellipse
-    Polygon (3-100 sides)
+  * CIRCLE
+  * SQUARE
+  * RECTANGLE
+  * ELLIPSE
+  * POLYGON (3+ sides)
-* Per Pixel Shader.
-Allows user function to generate a per pixel result of the supplied Width x Height.
-It injects $x, $y, $tu, $tv, $w and $h as variables the user can use in defining said functions.
+* PER PIXEL SHADER.
+Two nodes, one with input Image support.
+Allows user function to generate a per pixel result into an image of (Width x Height). variables include:
+  * $x, $y: Current image (x, y)
+  * $u, $v: Normalized texuture coordinates [0..1]
+  * $w, $h: WIDTH and HEIGHT of the target output
+  * $ir, $ig, $ib: The RED, GREEN and BLUE values for the current image input ($x, $y).
-* Constant Node.
+* CONSTANT.
 Set a single RGB value.
 Useful for masks, overlays and general filtering.

-TRANSFORMATION
+MANIPULATION
 --------------

-* Transform.
+* TRANSFORM.
 Translate, Rotate, Scale, Tile and Invert an Image.
 All options allow for CROP or WRAPing of the edges.
-* Invert.
-Alpha blend an Image's inverted version. with the original.
-* Mirror.
+* MIRROR.
 Flip an Image across the X axis, the Y Axis or both, with independant centers.
-* HSV Adjustment.
-Tweak the Hue, Saturation and Value for an Image.
-* Lumen.
-Contrast, Gamma and Exposure controls.
-* Tile.
+* TILE.
 Repeat an image along the X, Y or XY at irregular intervals

-FILTERING
+ADJUSTMENT
 ---------

-A single node with multiple operations:
+* HSV.
+Tweak the Hue, Saturation and Value for an Image.

+* ADJUST
+  * EMBOSS
+  * FIND EDGES

+  Take Radius:
+    * BLUR
+    * SHARPEN

+  Take Scalar:
-* Blur
+    * CONTRAST
-* Sharpen
+    * GAMMA
-* Emboss
+    * EXPOSURE
-* Find Edges
+    * INVERT

 BLENDING
 --------

-* Blending Node.
-Takes 2 Image inputs and an apha and performs a linear blend (alpha) between both images based on the selected operations.
+* BLEND.
+Takes 2 inputs with an apha and performs a linear blend (alpha) between both inputs based on the selected operation.
 Operations include:

-  * Linear Interoplation
+  * LINEAR INTEROPLATION
-  * Add
+  * ADD
-  * Minimum
+  * MINIMUM
-  * Maxium
+  * MAXIUM
-  * Multiply
+  * MULTIPLY
-  * Soft Light
+  * SOFT LIGHT
-  * Hard Light
+  * HARD LIGHT
-  * Overlay
+  * OVERLAY
-  * Screen
+  * SCREEN
-  * Subtract
+  * SUBTRACT
-  * Logical AND
+  * LOGICAL AND
-  * Logical OR
+  * LOGICAL OR
-  * Logical XOR
+  * LOGICAL XOR